GoogleCloudPlatform/community/tutorials/appengine-serve-machine-learning-model/index.md

 ## Before you begin

-Follow the links in the [Requirements section][requirements] to install Google Cloud Platform SDK and enable the APIs for App Engine, Cloud Endpoints, and Google Cloud Storage.
+Follow the links in the [Requirements section][requirements] to install Google Cloud Platform SDK and enable the APIs for App Engine, Cloud Endpoints, and Cloud Storage.

 ## Overview